MariyaMokrynska/project-file-structure/README.md

 1. In GitHub, click on the "Fork" button and fork the repository https://github.com/AdaGold/project-file-structure to your GitHub account.
 This will make a copy of the project in your GitHub account.

+2. Clone it with

+git clone ...

-2. Create and Activate a Virtual Environment
+3. Create and Activate a Virtual Environment

 python -m venv venv
 source venv/bin/activate

-3. Install Dependencies
+4. Install Dependencies

 pip install -r requirements.txt